 Applied behavior analysis has been demonstrated as an effective approach to treating autism, related developmental disorders, dementia, and head trauma.
-The Applied Behavior Analysis certificate programs are designed to provide working professionals—including current behavior analysts or professionals in psychology, education, child care, speech and language pathology, and social services—a mastery of behavior analysis theories and procedures.
+The Applied Behavior Analysis certificate program is designed to provide working professionals—including current behavior analysts or professionals in psychology, education, child care, speech and language pathology, and social services—a mastery of behavior analysis theories and procedures.

 The certificate, taken with additional course requirements, can lead to a Master’s degree in Special Education (MASE).
 Admission requirements for the degree program can be found in the School of Education catalog section.
 Each course awards 3 academic credits (graduate).
 A grade of B- or higher must be earned in each course in this program.

 Courses are taken in sequential order at a maximum of one course per session.

 The six-course sequence requires a student to be employed at least part-time in a field of employment, which uses Applied Behavior Analysis (i.e. education, medicine, social work, occupational or speech therapy).
 Assignments in each course will require access to clients in order to complete a client-based project.
 The assignments give students the opportunity to practice and research the behavioral principles in a practical format.

 The certificate is awarded upon successful completion of all coursework with a cumulative grade point average of 3.0 or above.
 No transfer credit may be used.

 Effective January 1, 2016, the Behavior Analyst Certification Board will require all applicants for certification possess a master’s degree in behavior analysis, education or psychology.